MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 ## Global environments

 Global (or system-wide) environments are available to all of your projects on a machine.
-Visual Studio usually detects global environments automatically, and they can be viewed in the Python Environments window.
-If not, you can add an environment manually as described earlier under [Managing Python environments in Visual Studio](#managing-python-environments-in-visual-studio).
+Visual Studio usually detects global environments automatically, and they can be viewed in the [Python Environments window](#managing-python-environments-in-visual-studio).
+If not, you can add an environment manually through that same window.

 Visual Studio uses the default environment for all new projects for executing, debugging, checking syntax, displaying import and member completions, and any other tasks that require an environment.
 Changing the default environment affects all projects that have not had a [project-specific environment](#project-specific-environments) added, as described next.